La Spezia is located right on the border between Liguria and Tuscany not far from Cinque Terre, Pisa and Florence.

 Shopinn 5Terre Outlet Village is situated close to the highway A12 exit Brugnato, 20 km from La Spezia.
 Over 100 boutiques and shops offering discounts on a wide range of top Italian and international brands.

-Where to eat in La Spezia
+Restaurants in La Spezia

 The restaurants in La Spezia serve local specialities such as trofie with pesto, stuffed mussels, spaghetti frutti di mare, anchovies, testaroli and so on.
 The wines of the Cinque Terre are simple but intense with persistent aromas.
 Discover the 10 Best Restaurants in La Spezia.

 Things to see in La Spezia